BECAUSE OTHER PEOPLE DO

 So it’s hardly surprising that they’re curious about how it tastes and what it feels like being drunk.
 But if you think about it, there aren’t that many adult things that teenagers can do.
 Alcohol, on the other hand, is an adult thing that teenagers can get ahold of and try out.

 TO HAVE FUN AND FOR COURAGE

 Many teenagers who drink alcohol say that they like how it feels and that alcohol makes things more fun.
 Alcohol can also feel like something that makes you feel a bit braver and a bit more attractive.
 And if things don’t quite work out as you hoped, you can always blame the alcohol.

 "You drink to try something new and to see what it’s like being drunk".

 Adrian, aged 15, Umeå

-There’s a clear link between mental health and alcohol.
-Young people who say they don’t feel good about themselves drink more often and in bigger quantities than the rest of their age group.
-Among those who drink, there are also teenagers who end up feeling worse as a direct result of their drinking.
-If you’re worried that your teenager is unhappy and is drinking, you’ll find a list of organisations that offer more information and support here.
+Young people who say they don’t feel good about themselves and their lives drink more often and in bigger quantities than the rest of their age group.
+And teenagers can actually end up feeling worse as a direct result of their drinking.
+If you’re worried that your teenager is unhappy and is drinking, you’ll find more information and support here.